 A gripe that's stood out over the longer term is the lack of waterproofing.
 In fact, we're still quite surprised Fitbit didn't include it on the Charge 2, with the Flex 2 offering a waterproof design.
 The Charge 2 is water resistant, meaning it's fine dealing with sweat and rain, but Fitbit doesn't recommend taking it in the shower, which is annoying.
 Given how much the Charge 2 does, we feel like we should be able to take it into the pool too.

 Long pressing the side button starts tracking specific workouts manually and you'll get a detailed summary in the app afterwards.
 The Charge 2 is also equipped with SmartTrack, which automatically recognises running, cycling and more.
 Sleep is also auto-detected along with floors climbed, active minutes and hourly activity.

-Sleep tracking proved the most accurate.
-It struggled picking up the actual time we woke up – especially if we stayed in bed for a while.
-However it's been pretty good at recording bathroom breaks and the times we've fallen asleep.
+Sleep tracking has proven quite accurate, though not always perfect.
+Put up against the Beddit 3, a dedicated tracker, we've found that the scores have often been similar within under five minutes.
+Occasionally Fitbit has struggled picking up the actual time we woke up – especially if we stayed in bed for a while - mistaking restless sleep for actually being awake.
+However it's been pretty good at recording bathroom breaks and the times we've fallen asleep, and is substantial enough for a basic overview of each night's sleep.
 Annoyingly, there are no settings you can adjust on the tracker itself for sleep mode or dimming the screen, so tossing around in bed leads to the screen lighting up the room.
-Ironically, the Fitbit caught these moments of wakefulness in the graphs.

 As mentioned, the Charge 2 has heart-rate tracking built in, so you won't have to worry about choosing between two variants.
 The heart-rate tracking uses Fitbit's PurePulse tech for continuous monitoring whether you're exercising or not.